zoywongus/PokemonBattleAI/README.md

 Backbone skeleton turn based battling and classes from https://github.com/cesaralvrz/Pokemon-Battle-Simulator

 ## Todo
-Add badly poisoning mechanics/curse mechanics/recharge mechanics (recharge + badly poisoning not really needed, but some common moves use them)
-Make simulation code/structure/documentation look prettier Can enter game from different states of Pokemons if needed for AI Can log game progress into files/variables if needed for AI
+Make simulation code/structure/documentation look prettier Can enter game from different states of Pokemons if needed for AI Can log game progress into files/variables if needed for AI Add mechanics for charging moves (sky attack)/locked-in moves (outrage)/ switching moves (u-turn/batonpass/roar/dragon tail)????? if needed?????

 ## To test
 random game mechanics in 6v6 that might have been missed earlier